Nauja/SoGMAPI/docs/README.md

 SoGMAPI is an open-source modding framework and API for [Secret of Grindea](http://store.steampowered.com/app/269770/), forked from [SMAPI](https://github.com/Pathoschild/SMAPI), that lets you play the game with mods.
 It's safely installed alongside the game's executable, and doesn't change any of your game files.

-## Disclaimer

-**Everything here is in alpha and should be treated as such.**

-This means that you should not use it in a real game and that you should always make a backup of your saves as they may become corrupted or incompatible with the game at any time.
-Plus, at the moment it may be very unstable and break some features or the game.

-I will not be responsible if you lose your saves.

-**SMAPI** is an open-source modding framework and API for [Stardew Valley](https://stardewvalley.net/) that lets you play the game with mods.
-It's safely installed alongside the game's executable, and doesn't change any of your game files.
-It serves seven main purposes:

 ## Features

 1. **Load mods into the game.**